Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 On days when outdoor activities are not an option, travellers can head to the Victoria & Alfred Waterfront, where craft markets, boat rides, and restaurants will keep the little ones entertained.
 The Two Oceans Aquarium is also located there and provides a fascinating and educational experience for children of all ages.
-A trip to Ratanga Junction theme park will not fail to delight kids of all ages, and attractions like World of Birds are worth visiting too.
+World of Birds is worth visiting too.

 When the sun sets on the Mother City, there are plenty of great restaurants where kids are welcome, such as the family-friendly Spur, which offers indoor playgrounds, colouring books and balloons.

 Located on the Cape Peninsula, Cape Town has a Mediterranean climate with warm, dry, sunny summers and cold, wet winters.
 Winters occur between June and August and are influenced by a series of cold fronts that cross the peninsula from the Atlantic Ocean.
 They are characterised by heavy rain, particularly on the mountain slopes, strong northwesterly winds, and low temperatures.
 Some snow does fall on the mountain ranges during the winter.